 11. Any person charged with an offence has the right …

-(i) if found guilty of the offence and if the punishment for the offence has been varied between the time of commission and the time of sentencing, to the benefit of the lesser punishment
+(i) if found guilty of the offence and if the punishment for the offence has been varied between the time of commission and the time of sentencing,

 On December 1, 2016, the Government of Canada lifted the requirement that Mexican nationals obtain a temporary resident visa (a “TRV”) prior to travelling to Canada.